Scalaron-Higgs inflation: Conclusions and outlook

 \section{Conclusions and outlook}

 The model of scalaron-Higgs inflation provides a natural and elegant framework for a unified description of particle physics and cosmology which only assumes Einstein gravity and the Standard Model of particle physics together with two additional marginal operators: the non-minimal coupling of the Higgs field to gravity and an additional curvature invariant given by the the Ricci scalar squared.
-Since the scalaron-Higgs model features an approximate scale invariance for large curvatures and large values of the Higgs field, it naturally provides a quasi de Sitter stage, ended by the Einstein Hilbert term that breaks the scale invariance.
+Since the scalaron-Higgs model features an approximate scale invariance for large curvatures and large values of the Higgs field, it naturally provides a quasi de Sitter stage as well as a graceful exit due to the Einstein-Hilbert term which breaks the scale invariance at lower energies.
 The higher derivatives of the quadratic curvature invariant lead to an additional propagating scalar degree of freedom -- the scalaron.

 We formulated the scalaron-Higgs model as a scalar-tensor theory of two minimally coupled scalar fields with a curved scalar field space.
 In view of the latter, we applied a field covariant formalism and derived the inflationary two-field dynamics on a flat FLRW background as well as the linear perturbations propagating on this background.

-In contrast to single-field models of inflation, the inflationary trajectory is not unique but depends on the initial conditions for the dynamical background equations, whose solutions enter the dynamical equations for the cosmological perturbations.
+In contrast to single-field models of inflation, the inflationary trajectory is no longer unique but depends on the initial conditions for the dynamical background equations, whose solutions enter the dynamical equations for the cosmological perturbations.
 In this way the dependence on the initial conditions for the background dynamics propagates into the inflationary observables.